The First Day of The Week, Countdown to Pentecost!

 The second problem is of course, the “first day of the week”.
 So “on the first day of the week” is really the day after the first Sabbath during the Days of Unleavened Bread!

 The context of I Corinthians 16 above shows Paul’s itinerary.
-Paul was gathering a “collection for the saints” of funds or actual food due to a famine (off site) in Jerusalem.
+Paul was gathering a “collection for the 'special one'” of funds or actual food due to a famine) in Jerusalem.
 The word “collection” here is a reference to charity—not tithes or offerings:

 It is only after wave sheaf “Sunday” following Passover that the new grain harvests could be eaten.
 So the most logical time of the year to collect grain for the needy would be when the new crop was being harvested and a surplus was undoubtedly known to be available.
 These instructions to the Corinthians dated the collection time so that it would be completed when Paul arrived.
 Sunday?
 No.

-Had God wanted people to think “Sunday” when “first of the Sabbaths” was mentioned then why do all eight references to it have to do with Unleavened Bread and the arrival of Pentecost?
+Had Yeshua wanted people to think “Sunday” when “first of the Sabbaths” was mentioned, then why do all eight references to it have to do with Unleavened Bread and the arrival of Pentecost?

 So the “first day of the week”, as a synonym for every Sunday, is not a Biblical concept!